 The Reliability Coordinator shall make the following available for inspection during an on-site audit by the Compliance Monitor or within 15 business days of a request as part of an investigation upon complaint:

-- 1.4.1 SOL Methodology. - 1.4.2 Documented comments provided by a recipient of the SOL Methodology on its technical review of a SOL Methodology, and the associated responses. - 1.4.3 Superseded portions of its SOL Methodology that had been made within the past 12 months. - 1.4.4 Evidence that the SOL Methodology and any changes to the methodology that occurred within the past 12 months were issued to all required entities. - 2.
-Levels of Non-Compliance for Western Interconnection: (To be replaced with VSLs once developed and approved by WECC)
+- 1.4.1 SOL Methodology. - 1.4.2 Documented comments provided by a recipient of the SOL Methodology on its technical review of a SOL Methodology, and the associated responses.
+(Retirement approved by FERC effective January 21, 2014.)